-Answer: You can only get one discount at a time for taking a driver improvement course or defense driving class with Geico or other car insurance companies.
+Answer: You can only get one discount for taking a driver improvement course or defensive driving class with Geico or other car insurance companies.
 Insurance companies’ discounts vary, so you likely won’t get the exact same discount among different insurers.

 If the discount period for taking an AAA driver improvement course is over and you want to retain that discount, then you will need to check with your Geico agent to see if the AARP driver safety program is accepted for a discount in your state.
 The driver improvement courses accepted by Geico for a discount vary by state.

-In general, Geico offers a 5 percent to 15 percent discount to policyholders who successfully complete a driver improvement or defensive driver class and meet certain other requirements.
+Geico generally offers discounts to policyholders who successfully complete a driver improvement or defensive driver class and meet certain other requirements.
 In most states, you must be 50 or 55 years of age before the discount can be applied for taking a driver safety class.

-AAA and AARP courses are accepted by Geico in some states for a discount.
+Geico accepts AAA and AARP courses in some states for a discount.
 They are listed differently on the Geico application as there are different qualifications to comply with for the discounts.

 Geico will apply a safe driver discount to your car insurance policy in many states if you meet all criteria required and successfully complete a driver improvement course.
 Here are a few examples from various states of the types of classes accepted and the discount you can get:

-- If you live in California, Geico says you could save up to 5 percent on applicable coverages by taking a defensive driving course.
-In California to be eligible for this discount you must have voluntarily completed a defensive driving course meeting the standards established by the National Safety Council (NSC).
+- If you live in California, Geico says you could save up to 5% on applicable coverages by taking a defensive driving course.
+In California, to be eligible for this discount, you must have voluntarily completed a defensive driving course meeting the standards established by the National Safety Council (NSC).

-- Florida drivers can save up to 10 percent on applicable coverages by voluntarily completing a defensive driving course which meets the standards established by the Florida Department of Highway Safety and Motor Vehicles.
-Online defensive driving course offered by both the National Safety Council and the American Safety Council (United Safety Council) will work in FL.
+- Florida drivers can save up to 10% on applicable coverages by voluntarily completing a defensive driving course that meets the standards established by the Florida Department of Highway Safety and Motor Vehicles.
+Online defensive driving courses offered by the National Safety Council and the American Safety Council (United Safety Council) will work in Florida.

-- In Pennsylvania, to get up to a 10 percent discount, you have to voluntarily complete a defensive driving course meeting the standards established by the PA Department of Transportation.
+- In Pennsylvania, to get up to a 10% discount, you have to voluntarily complete a defensive driving course meeting the standards established by the PA Department of Transportation.

 Many auto insurance companies also offer a good driver discount that you might qualify for.